Frank3W/simplemath/README.md

 ### entry point
 `setuptools` provides entry point mechanism to wrap function in the package into standalone CLI command in the installation process.
-One package can have multiple entry points, i.e., installation generates multiple CLI commands.
+One package can have multiple entry points, i.e., installation creates multiple CLI commands.
 The entry points can be defined at `setup.cfg`; see [setup.cfg](setup.cfg) for an example.

 - The CLI commands generated will only exist in the environment where the package is installed.